DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 While the main analysis highlights tenure, tech support, and partnership status, other features also appear to influence churn.
 For example, customers with **dependents** have a significantly lower churn rate (16%) than those without (31%), and **senior citizens** churn at a higher rate (42%) compared to non-senior customers (24%).
 These trends, although not explored in full detail here, may be worth deeper investigation or testing in the predictive model (part 2).

 ## ➡️ Next steps
 With these insights in hand, the next step in this project is to build a neural network model to predict customer churn.
 Part 2 will focus on preparing the data, training the model, and evaluating how well it can identify customers at risk of leaving.
-Part 2 is currently still in progress but can be found here (insert link from above, to the readme part 2)
+Part 2 is currently still in progress but can be found [here](https://github.com/DianaSCristensen/Telco-Customer-Churn-ML-Project).